 Overnight: Popayan | Breakfast

 Popayan - Silvia - Cartegena.
-Today you will be transported to Silvia, a small but vibrant town that hosts a weekly market each Tuesday, frequented by the Guambiano community and brimming with chillies, wool, fish and more.
+Today you will be transported to Silvia, a small but vibrant town that hosts a weekly market each Tuesday, frequented by the Guambiano community and brimming with chilies, wool, fish and more.
 After exploring the market, you will be taken to Popayan’s airport to catch a flight to Cartagena.
 At the Rafael Nunez airport our representative will take you to your hotel and assist you with check in.
-In the evening, why not have a wander through Cartagena’s colourful streets, absorbing the city’s magical charm.
+In the evening, why not have a wander through Cartagena’s colorful streets, absorbing the city’s magical charm.

 Overnight: Cartagena | Breakfast

 Starting at La Boquilla, an old fishing village and former slave colony, you will board a traditional wooden canoe and be steered through the mangrove swamps, home to a range of exotic flora and fauna.
 Following this experience, you will set off on a walking tour through Getsemani and have the chance to learn all about its colonial architecture and be dazzled by its charm.
 The afternoon involves even more cultural enrichment as you are guided through Cartagena on yet another tour.
 This time you will start at the Convento de la Popa, the highest point in the city, and the spot with the best views, before heading towards Castillo San Felipe on San Lazaro Hill.
-The day concludes with an exploration of the gorgeous jewellery and handicrafts on sale in Las Bovedas and an admiration of the aesthetically pleasing, inner walled section of the city.
+The day concludes with an exploration of the gorgeous jewelery and handicrafts on sale in Las Bovedas and an admiration of the aesthetically pleasing, inner walled section of the city.

 Day 16 doesn’t kick off until the afternoon when you will be guided through Cartagena on a delicious food tour, stopping at seven eateries along the way.
 Sample some of the most authentic gastronomic delights that the city has to offer and interact with the locals who frequent these food spots on a daily basis.